James FitzGibbon: Post-war activities

 After the war, FitzGibbon retired on half-pay and became a clerk in the office of the Adjutant-General of the militia.
 He was later promoted to Assistant Adjutant-General.

+FitzGibbon married his one and only wife, Mary Haley, in 1814.
+They would have five children together - four sons and one daughter - with the daughter "living beyond infancy".

-In 1818, FitzGibbon responded to accusations from Robert Gourlay that the lieutenant-governor thought Canadians were disloyal and ungrateful British subjects.
+In 1818, FitzGibbon responded to accusations from Robert Fleming Gourlay that he thought Canadians were disloyal and ungrateful subjects.
 In 1824 the Lieutenant-Governor of Upper Canada Peregrine Maitland sent FitzGibbon to negotiate an end to riots in the Bathurst District of York between Irish settlers and previous residents.
 A year later newspapers in Upper Canada questioned the loyalty of Irish immigrants and FitzGibbon wrote editorials defending the immigrants.

+From 1822 to 1826, FitzGibbon held the position of highest-ranking member of the Masonic lodge in Upper Canada as deputy provincial grand master.
+The next position up - provincial grand master - would have to be retained in England.

 In 1826, FitzGibbon initiated a campaign to help the defendants of the Types Riot pay their settlement to Mackenzie.
+Mackenzie would claim that FitzGibbon's appointment as clerk of the House of Assembly came as reward for this action, and would select FitzGibbon as "a prime example of government patronage".
 He denied accusations by Francis Collins in the Canadian Freeman that Maitland contributed to the fund but did not deny his involvement or contributions from other government administrators.

 During the Upper Canada Rebellion of 1837, FitzGibbon was appointed Acting Adjutant-General of Militia.
 He organised and led the forces that defended Toronto from William Lyon Mackenzie's rebel force.